seanpreston/quaderno-api/sections/invoices.md

   },
 ]
 ```

 * You can filter the results by number, contact name or P.O. number by passing the `q` parameter in the url like `?q=keyword`.
 * You can also can use a date range as a filter by passing the `date` parameter in the url like `?date=DATE1,DATE2`.
 * State filtering is also available by passing the `state` parameter in the url like `?state=STATE`.
 * If you want to index the invoices for a specific contact you can do it by passing the contact id in the `contact` parameter like `?contact=3231`.
+* The `exchange_rate` value is only available if the invoice currency differs from your account currency.

 ## Get invoice
 `GET /invoices/1.json` will return the specified invoice.